-15. Apply a thick bead of glue inside the aft end of the main body tube and on the top side of the bottom ring, keeping glue away from the slot.
-Insert the engine mount assembly with the thrust ring end first into the main body tube until the engine tube is even with the main tube and the engine hook is centered between two of the lines.
+14. Apply a thick bead of glue inside the aft (marked) end of the main body tube and on the top side of the bottom ring, keeping glue away from the slot.
+Insert the engine mount assembly with the thrust ring end first into the main body tube until the engine tube is even with the main tube.
 Do not stop until it is in the correct place.
 Allow to dry completely in a vertical position.